ServBay Database File Management & Migration Guide

 4your_source_username

-: Database username in the source environment.your_database
+: Username in the source PostgreSQL database.your_database

-: Database name to migrate.your_database.dump
+: The database to migrate.your_database.dump

 scp